ww994a/MEG-Tools/README.md

 # MEG-Tools
-Tools for accessing, visualizing, and analyzing MEG
+Tools for accessing, visualizing, and analyzing MEG in python.

 ## Requirements
 MEG-Tools requires the installation of the MNE library.
 Visit [mne.tools](https://mne.tools) to download and install.